United Tech rejects Honeywell's $90.7 billion offer

 Major customers also weighed in, with Boeing saying it would careful scrutinize a deal and underscoring the need for "healthy competition" in its supply chain.

-United Technologies Corp (UTX.N) said the two companies had talked about a possible combination for years.
+United Technologies Corp said the two companies had talked about a possible combination for years.

 But it said the regulatory environment had changed and a merger now would either be blocked outright, or any synergies would be far outweighed by regulatory delays, required divestitures, and customer concerns and concessions.